 s2i directly, will

-assemble your application source with any required dependencies to create a new image.
+assemble your application source with its required dependencies, creating a new

-This resulting image contains your Node.js application and all required dependencies,
+container image.
+This image contains your Node.js application and all required dependencies,

-and can be run either by OpenShift Origin or by Docker.
+and can be run either on OpenShift or directly on Docker.

 RELEASE of Node.js via the following command format: